Virginia Sweetspire

 Highlights

 What a beautiful shrub!
 Long, trailing arches of white flowers appear in the spring / early summer, paired beautifully with dark green leaves.
 In the fall, the leaves turn dramatic shades of purple and red.
-Virginia Sweetspire is great for borders and edges since it doesn’t get too tall (3-6′ in both height and width.)
+Virginia Sweetspire is great for borders and edges since it doesn’t get too tall (around 3-5′ in height and width.)
 Scroll on for landscaping tips and pairing ideas.

 Itea virginica